Taela1/blueprints/veeam12/veeam12immutable.md

 * Choose either "Data locality" or "Performance" mode
 * Check the "Extend scale-out backup repository capacity with object storage"
 * Click on "Choose..." and select the Exoscale SOS based repository
-* Configure when backups should be scaled out from the configured Performance Tier to the Scale.Out repository
+* Configure when backups should be scaled out from the configured Performance Tier to the Scale-out repository
 * We highly recommend enabling encryption of the backups
 * Finish the process